ClimbingAl/HqdmPatterns/docs/fundamental_elements/parts.md

 --8<-- "temporalPartOfNodeEdgeGraph.mermaid"

 The events bounding the state of the LM-5 lander are shown in the next diagram.
 The events are points in time (`point_in_time`) that have ISO-8601 DateTime stamps to record the instant in time.
 More detail on the handling of `point_in_time` records can be seen in the source TURTLE file.
-The use of the `data_EntityName` relation is a compromise discussed **Here TBC Sign And Pattern**.
+The use of the `data_EntityName` relation is a compromise discussed in the [`sign`](../signs_and_patterns/what_are_signs.md) section.

 --8<-- "temporalPartOfIncEventsNodeEdgeGraph.mermaid"